alinanicorescu/projects/README.md

-# projects

 --------------------------------------

-     A repository created for small projects to showcase cool technologies or technical solutions to different problems
+     A repository created for small projects to test cool technologies

 -------------------------------------